tidytranscriptomics-workshops/ismb2021_tidytranscriptomics/README.md

 ## Workshop package installation

+For the ISMBECCB2021 workshop, an RStudio in the cloud will be provided with everything installed, all that participants will need is a web browser.

-This is necessary in order to reproduce the code shown in the workshop.
-The workshop is designed for R `4.1` and can be installed as described below.
+If you want to install the packages and material post-workshop, the instructions are below.
+The workshop is designed for R `4.1`.

 ```
 #install.packages('remotes')